Nickelodeon (Scandinavia): Nickelodeon Denmark

+Nickelodeon Sweden

+Nickelodeon had been available in Sweden since 1996 when a pan-Scandinavian version was launched on the analogue Viasat platform.
+Since 2001, it had been broadcasting in the digital terrestrial television network.
+This pan-Scandinavian channel used to broadcast between 6 a.m. and 6 p.m. since it started sharing a transponder with TV6 Nature/Action World in the late 1990s.
+In March 2008, Nickelodeon received a license to broadcast between 5 a.m. and 7 p.m. on the terrestrial network.

+The schedule started with a Nick Jr strand for younger children with series such as Dora the Explorer, The Backyardigans and Paw Patrol.
+The channel also included music video strands called "Nick Hits".
+Cartoons for younger children were dubbed into Swedish.
+Non-cartoon series aimed an older audience used to be broadcast in live-action programming were English with Swedish subtitles, but they were broadcast with Swedish dubbing.

+On 18 June 2008 the dedicated Swedish version of Nickelodeon was launched with a separate schedule.
+The new channel broadcast between 5 a.m. and 7 p.m. on most digital pay television platforms.
+Unlike the Pan-Scandinavian channel, which was broadcast from the UK, the Swedish version was broadcast from the Netherlands.

+Since September 2013, Nickelodeon Sweden started to use the new Idents from Nickelodeon USA and Nickelodeon UK & Ireland.

+The channel used to share frequency space with Comedy Central Sweden since the launch of the latter in January 2009.
+The two channels got separate channel slots in November 2013.
+This allowed Nickelodeon Sweden to start broadcasting between 5 a.m. and 9 p.m. on most providers from 15 November.

+Another hour was added to the broadcast day on 1 October 2015.
+After that, the channel would broadcast between 5 a.m. and 10 p.m.

+The Nicktoon The Fairly OddParents was broadcast on Disney Channel and Nickelodeon.

+On 5 February 2026, Nickelodeon in Sweden and Scandinavia transitioned into Nickelodeon Global Unlimited, having the same signal as Central Europe.

 Broadcast

 Most cartoons are dubbed into local languages, and separate audio tracks are available on satellite.
 Non-cartoon series aimed an older audience is broadcast in English with local subtitles.

 The limited broadcasting hours meant that the channel usually shared bandwidth with other channels who would broadcast in the evening and the night.
 On Viasat, it used to broadcast on the same channel as Viasat Nature, Viasat Crime and Playboy TV, but this was changed in 2007 when Viasat Nature started broadcasting in the day and Nickelodeon would timeshare with VH1 instead.
 Many cable systems took the Viasat feed.

 On Canal Digital, the European version of VH1 Classic is broadcast in the downtime, and on Swedish DTT (Boxer).
 Star! was once shown during the same time.

 The channel was previously broadcast from the United Kingdom, but in 2008 it handed back its UK license and started broadcasting from the Netherlands instead.